jleal7/AuE8230_Group3/catkin_ws/src/assignment2B_turtlebotteleop/README.md

  The Launch file is a replica of launch file used for assignment 1C but the only change is we removed the launching of gazebo world from the launch script.

-Then, open another terminal and type the command "rosrun assignment2B_turtlebotteleop move.launch code:=square" for running the square code.
+Then, open another terminal and type the command "roslaunch assignment2B_turtlebotteleop move.launch code:=square" for running the square code.

 # Circle.py